Designing Staged Evaluation Workflows for LLMs: Integrating Domain Experts, Lay Users, and Model-Generated Evaluation Criteria: Methods

 \section{Methods}

 We conducted interviews with both domain experts and lay users.
-Each group developed and refined evaluation criteria for each of three specific tasks within their respective domains or, in the case of lay users, within the domain where they had sought expert assistance.
-Simultaneously, we generated criteria using an LLM for each of the same three domain-specific tasks for direct comparison.
-Because of the ``criteria drift'' phenomenon, where human evaluation criteria evolve during the process of assessing LLM outputs~\cite{shankar2024validates}, we structured the criteria-setting process in two stages.
-We were interested to see how the criteria setting would evolve between first reviewing the prompt only and then after evaluation of the output.
-The following sections provide detailed information on participant recruitment, the prompt scenarios used, the study protocol, and data analysis.
+Each domain expert developed and refined evaluation criteria for each of three specific scenarios related to their expertise and domains or, in the case of lay users, within the domain where they had sought expert assistance.
+Simultaneously, we generated criteria using five different LLMs for each of the same three domain-specific tasks for direct comparison.
+Because of the ``criteria drift'' phenomenon, where human evaluation criteria evolve during the process of assessing LLM outputs~\cite{shankar2024validates}, we structured the criteria creation process in two phases.
+We were interested to see how the criteria may evolve between first reviewing the prompt only \textit{(a priori)} and then after evaluation of the output \textit{(a posteriori)}.
+Figure \ref{fig:process1} illustrates the process of criteria development in each of the two phases.
+The following sections provide detailed information on our methods.